Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 {% include nasa_sankey.html %}

-- The current pool of astronauts are close to evenly split between military and civilian backgrounds.
+- The current pool of astronauts is close to split between military and civilian backgrounds evenly.
 - The military path to NASA is dominated by __188 men__, but there are __13 women__ who have become astronauts from our armed services.

 ```